 In August of 1989, then President Gordon Holloway launched our first ever Flight Begins festival in conjunction with the Abbotsford International Airshow and Airshow Canada.
 Also under Gordon’s direction, 10 foot wings were added on to the existing ‘A’ frame Chamber building to house both business and visitor information areas.

-In 1990, then President Marilyn Hamilton saw the Shop Local campaign take off with a special new logo, attractive bags and signage at the US border.
+In 1990, President Marilyn Hamilton saw the Shop Local campaign take off with a special new logo, attractive bags, and signage at the US border.

-Working to establish a stronger tourism presence in the City, the Chamber, in partnership with Pacific Customs Brokers piloted a satellite information center at the Huntingdon/Sumas Border crossing in 1996.
-Also launched in 1996 was our first Abbotsford Business Excellence Awards to recognize businesses providing exemplary service throughout the City.
-This 'academy awards for business' is the ongoing legacy of our then President Fiona Harris, in partnership with the Abbotsford News.
+Working to establish a stronger tourism presence in the city, the Chamber, in partnership with Pacific Customs Brokers, piloted a satellite information centre at the Huntingdon/Sumas Border crossing in 1996.
+Also launched in 1996 was our first Abbotsford Business Excellence Awards to recognize businesses providing exemplary service throughout the city.
+This ‘academy awards for business’ is the ongoing legacy of our then President Fiona Harris in partnership with the Abbotsford News.

 2001 was a year of challenge and transition for the Chamber faced by President Karen Young.
 She headed the team to redefine the role of senior management in the Chamber office and facilitated strategic planning sessions to that end.
 Staff changes and shifting of internal responsibilities were the order of the day and staff were encouraged to keep on their toes to maintain operations throughout this period.
 The position of Executive Director was established to take some of the workload off of our president and to bring it within the office operations.
 In mid-September of 2001, the Chamber welcomed Helen Secco as Executive Director.
 Helen brought 9 years of experience in the Chamber movement to the table and dove in with both feet to work with the Board to evaluate and streamline operations on every level.